tim-learn/SHOT/readme.md

 - Concerning the **Digits** dsatasets, the code will automatically download three digit datasets (i.e., MNIST, USPS, and SVHN) in './digit/data/'.

 ### Results:
-Please refer [results.md](./results.md) for the detailed results on various datasets.
+**Note that we update the code and further consider the standard learning rate scheduler like DANN and report new results in the final camera ready version.** Please refer [results.md](./results.md) for the detailed results on various datasets.

 ### Training: